derektypist/scroll-project/README.md

 As a user, when I use a smaller screen, I am able to show or hide the navigation bar.

+As a user, I expect to move to the top if the up arrow is present.

 ## Features

 Hiding and Showing Navigation on Smaller Screens.
-Scroll.
+The ability to move to the top.

 ## Technologies